 All of us are born into a moment in time that is potent with many layers and expressions of energy — multiple aspects of consciousness — all of which are held in potential within us, waiting to be given shape and form as we live out our lives.
 Sometimes our ability to follow our curiosity is unimpeded and even encouraged, and perhaps just as often, the path we wish to follow encounters roadblocks.
-The roadblocks and delays aren’t necessarily a bad thing; resistance can counsel us to remain in integrity with our truth and to keep forging ahead with greater clarity and determination, or it can stop us in our tracks and make us second-guess ourselves.
+Roadblocks and delays aren’t necessarily bad; resistance can counsel us to remain in integrity with our truth and to keep forging ahead with greater clarity and determination, or it can stop us in our tracks and make us second-guess ourselves.
 And that’s not necessarily a bad thing.
-Reviewing why we’re going where we’re going can illuminate if something is actually correct for us and if we really want to go there.
+Reviewing why we’re going where we’re going can illuminate if something is correct for us and if we want to go there.

-I believe that we are each born with specific talents and interests that serve as both map and compass to guide us in our unfolding and so connect us to our soul curriculum, our raison d’être.
-Many of us will follow what compels us as a natural reflex even though many of us do not know our Human Design, our astrology, Enneagram, numerology, 9 Star Ki, and so on.
+I believe that we are each born with specific talents and interests that serve as both maps and compasses to guide us in our unfolding and so connect us to our soul curriculum, our raison d’être.
+Many of us will follow what compels us even though many do not know their Human Design, astrology, Enneagram, numerology, 9 Star Ki, and other systems that offer insights into who we are.

-Does our Human Design compel us to express in certain ways and follow a certain path, even if we do not know this system?
+Does our Human Design chart compel us to express in specific ways and follow specific paths, even if we do not know this system?
 Yes, it does.
 Your uniquely configured Human Design works in conjunction with your innate yearnings.
 It too serves as a map and compass.
-But do our desires and having a Human Design mean that we will automatically and correctly engage the compass points of our Type, Profile, and Incarnation Cross?
+But does this mean we will automatically and correctly engage the compass points of our Type, Profile, and Incarnation Cross?
 I don’t think so.
-The expectations of our immediate community, including, but not limited to, family and cultural traditions and expectations, religious beliefs, and what schools tell us about who we need to be if we are to be successful, can obscure our inborn natural compass to follow what compels.
+The expectations of our immediate community, including, but not limited to, family and cultural traditions and expectations, religious beliefs, and what school tells us about who we need to be if we are to be successful, can obscure our inborn natural compass.
 (Look there for your calling).
-None of us can come into our own without information, education, and experience.
+None of us can self-actualize without information, education, and experience.

-Human Design identifies very specific kinds of orientations about how to live your life that are not necessarily available in the codex we were handed, but it won’t tell you specifically what career to choose, or what your greatest talents are.
+Human Design identifies specific orientations about how to live your life that are not necessarily available in the codex we were handed but it won’t tell you what career to choose, or what your greatest talents are.
 This is what you bring to your Human Design chart via your desires, experiences, and self-knowledge.

 Copyright © 2021 – present | Gloria Constantin | All Rights Reserved |